 The Catholic Church offers beauty and truth and allows the flexibility to bring people together in many different ways.
 Our worthy focus on bringing our parishioners together and adding parishioners to our rosters is important and necessary.
 And our mission is to spread the news that Christ loves us and wants us to be in a relationship with Him.
 Fr.
 Mallon uses the story of the Prodigal Son to point out the importance of the father, who welcomes his son back without reproach.
 He looks outward to see his son, and he goes out to meet him.
 What a great example for us to have in mind as we look outward from our parishes!

-Terry Poplava is a multi-disciplined executive who is passionate about serving the Church through supporting her leaders and organizations.
+Terry Poplava is a multi-disciplined executive who is passionate about serving the Church through supporting his leaders and organizations.
 His experience includes coaching and training Catholic leaders, facilitating priority planning with dioceses and parishes, consulting with parish leaders to engage parishioners, and using technology to foster stewardship.
 Terry serves as chairman of the finance council for his home parish in Hartsville, SC and as cantor for his parish in Myrtle Beach.